Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-i8j5U47-pcw.md

 ### Transcript

-> um can i add a glider for jumping down stuff oh that'd be real cool we do have the parachutes right now i guess they sort of work like that it would be dope if it wasn't just like it it would be just an equipment though maybe and not just like a consumable because the parachutes are kind of confusing
+> can i add a glider for jumping down stuff oh that'd be real cool we do have the parachutes right now i guess they sort of work like that it would be dope if it wasn't just like it it would be just an equipment though maybe and not just like a consumable because the parachutes are kind of confusing